 - Furman scholarship renewal policy:

 We offer more than 100 renewable scholarships to freshmen who demonstrate a strong ability to succeed based on their academic achievements, commitment to the community, passion for leading, or exemplary talents.
 Renewal of Lay, Duke, Furman Scholar, and Honors scholarships require a 3.0 cumulative GPA at the end of each academic year.
 Hollingsworth and Townes Scholarships require a 2.70 cumulative GPA at the end of each academic year, and most special recognition scholarships are renewed as long as the student is making satisfactory academic progress.
 Grades are checked at the end of each academic year.

 - Responsibilities of need-based financial aid recipients:

 To determine continued eligibility, you must complete the FAFSA each year for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, Federal Direct Loan, Federal Direct PLUS Loan, South Carolina Tuition Grant, and Furman Grant.
 You should report any significant changes in your family's financial situation to the office of financial aid.
-A special financial circumstances form is available in the office of financial aid.
-Also, you are required to report to the office of financial aid any scholarships, awards, or other funding received from outside sources to be used at Furman.
+A Special Financial Circumstances form is available from the financial aid website.
+Also, you are required to report to the Office of Financial Aid any scholarships, awards, or other funding received from outside sources to be used at Furman.

 - Tuition Grant for South Carolina residents: